MCP Server Development Guide

 Development Protocol

-The core development process uses a structured .bwatrules
+The core development process uses a structured .bwatrules configuration file placed in your MCP working directory (/Users/your-name/Documents/Bwat/MCP).

 The .bwatrules File